 Contact an Experienced Lawyer to Protect Your Rights

 Worker’s compensation claims can be tricky.
 To protect all of your rights you need to file your claim quickly and accurately.
-Filing incorrectly, failing to file in time, or signing documents you’re unsure of could hurt both your financial and physical wellbeing.
+Filing incorrectly, failing to file in time, or signing documents you’re unsure of could hurt both your financial and physical well-being.
 Contact us today and we’ll be happy to go over the details of your worker’s compensation claim and show you exactly how we can help you.
-You can also call us at (804) 755-7755.
+You can also call us at (804) 375-5490.